AR123456/binge-finder/README.md

-## Movie and show search using the movie DB API
+## Movie and show search using the movie DB API!